Thinspeed/SieveWithJsonSorting/README.md

 }
 ```

-ISeiveJsonAccessor absraction was added in case if you do not use JsonDocument from namespace System.Text.Json, but another type or library.
+`ISeiveJsonAccessor` absraction was added in case if you do not use `JsonDocument` from namespace `System.Text.Json`, but another type or library.
-I haven't added default implementation for ISieveJsonAccessor to project, because I did not want to add extra dependencies to project.
+I haven't added default implementation for `ISieveJsonAccessor` to project, because I did not want to add extra dependencies to project.
 When you add your own implementation you have to take into account that ef core must be able to parse the resulting expression tree.

 # Sieve